mdozmorov/ChIP-seq_notes/README.md

 ## Data

-- ChIP-Atlas is an integrative and comprehensive database for visualizing and making use of public ChIP-seq data.
+- `ChIP-Atlas` is an integrative and comprehensive database for visualizing and making use of public ChIP-seq data.
 ChIP-Atlas covers almost all public ChIP-seq data submitted to the SRA (Sequence Read Archives) in NCBI, DDBJ, or ENA, and is based on over 78,000 experiments.
 Besides "Peak browser" tool, includes "Target Genes", "Colocalization", "Enrichment Analysis" tools. http://chip-atlas.org/, code on GetHub, https://github.com/inutano/chip-atlas

-- ReMap 2018 - database of public and ENCODE human ChIP-seq datasets in BED format, in different coordinate systems, downloadable. http://pedagogix-tagc.univ-mrs.fr/remap/index.php
+- `ReMap 2018` - database of public and ENCODE human ChIP-seq datasets in BED format, in different coordinate systems, downloadable. http://pedagogix-tagc.univ-mrs.fr/remap/index.php

+### Motif DBs

+- `HOCOMOCO` - TF binding models from ChIP-seq data. http://hocomoco11.autosome.ru/